The Mediterranean Diet: Your Complete How-To Guide |

 The Mediterranean Diet (MD), also known as the Mediterranean Diet Pyramid, is a dietary guideline that emphasizes the importance of eating mainly plant-based foods and limiting meat, dairy, and sugar.
 MD was developed in Crete in 1965, and it is most popular in Mediterranean countries.
 It is a way of eating that is based on the principles found in nature and that has substantially been shown to help prevent heart disease, type 2 diabetes, Alzheimer’s disease, cancer, and many other diseases.

 So you want to start eating more whole grains, beans, fish, fresh fruits and veggies.
 You’ve heard that the Mediterranean diet is good for you, so you’ve decided to give it a try.
 While there are so many different ways to follow the Mediterranean diet, there are a few key components that are common to all of them.
 We’ve put together a handy guide to help you make the most out of it.
+The Mediterranean Fork is another website you should visit if you want to learn more about this diet and get some recipes to try.

 Even the Mediterranean diet seems appealing.